MIW1/tmk_keyboard/README.md

 MIW's Notes
 =====
-This branch contains my changes to the ergodox layout.
+This fork primarily contains my changes to the ergodox layout.
+It may be interesting for Scandinavian users since I've made defines for the glyphs that differ from english layout.

+Teensy loader under build section is highly recommended, shaves off requirements and steps for the build process.

 Can't promise to keep up with the tmk_keyboard repo nor the cub-uanic repo.
 Simply because I may not need the updates.
-This branch may be interesting for Scandinavian users since I've made defines for the glyphs that differ from english layout.

 TMK Keyboard Firmware Collection
 ================================